 Assignments: Students will have Concepts Check assignments, case study assignments, projects, and discussion questions to complete.

-Tests: There will be a short quiz after every chapter.
+Tests: There will be short quizzes throughout the semester.
 Students will also have to complete a midterm and a final exam.

 Tentative Course Outline: